friend1ws/nanomonsv/README.md

 - **sv_list_file**: SV list file obtained in the get step
 - **output_file**: Path to the output file for this command
 - **reference.fa**: Path to the reference genome
+- **genome_id**: The type of reference genome.
+Choose from hg19 and hg38 (default is hg38).
+This is used for selecting LINE1 database.

 #### result